 Where can I get help, advice and guidance?

-You can also find more information on the website for accessible studying of the University of Vienna.
+You can also find more information on the webpage for accessible studying of the University of Vienna.

 Both of these Offices work together to look after the funding pot for queer feminist young scientists.